aitanagoca/Spark-Twitter-App/README.md

 6. Terminal (from the lab2 folder): jar tvf target/spark-test-1.0-SNAPSHOT.jar

-7. Mvn: spark-submit --class edu.upf.MostRetweetedApp target/spark-test-1.0-SNAPSHOT.jar < name_outputFolder > < name_twittterTarFile >
+7. Mvn: spark-submit --class spark.MostRetweetedApp target/spark-test-1.0-SNAPSHOT.jar < name_outputFolder > < name_twittterTarFile >

 (!!
 You have to execute it too in EMR !!)